bitshifter/mathbench-rs/README.md

 These benchmarks were performed on an [Intel i7-4710HQ] CPU on Linux.
 They were compiled with the stable 1.39 Rust compiler.
-Lower (better) numbers are highlighted.
+Lower (better) numbers are highlighted within a 2.5% range of the minimum for each row.

 The versions of the libraries tested were:

 * `glam` - `0.8.3`
 * `cgmath` - `0.17.0`